Skip to Content

 Introduction to Lisbon Metro

-The following table summarizes detailed information about Lisbon Metro lines, compiled from official data and authoritative sources:
+Below is a detailed summary table of Lisbon Metro lines, compiled from official data and authoritative sources:

-LineYear OpenedTypeLength (km)Number of StationsStarting StationTerminating StationPassenger Volume (2023)
+LineYear OpenedTypeLength (km)Number of StationsStart StationEnd StationPassenger Volume (2023)

 Blue Line1959Metro1418ReboleiraSanta Apolónia~580 million